 In this post, I’ll show you ways you can discuss the death of Jesus Christ with your stepchildren, the benefits of Jesus sacrifice for you and your family and what you can do to prepare for Easter.

-How to Prepare for Easter as a Stepfamily (Romans 6:23)
+How to Prepare for Easter as a Family (Romans 6:23)

 As Christians, it is easy to overlook the fact that not everyone knows the purpose behind the Easter holiday or even why Jesus died for us.
-Do not assume that your spouse has explained about Jesus sacrifice for us to their children, ask them.
+Do not assume that your spouse has explained about Jesus sacrifice for us to their children.

 Use this Easter season to discuss as a family the answers to the questions posed earlier: why did Jesus die for us and how does his sacrifice benefit each one of us personally.